tobiasgerstenberg/expectation_responsibility/README.md

 # Readme
 This repository contains materials of the paper "Lucky or clever?
-From changed expectations to attributions of responsibility"
+From changed expectations to attributions of responsibility".

 ## Links to Experiments